shichao-ma/120-Data-Science-Interview-Questions/predictive-modeling.md

 #### 19. You want to run a regression to predict the probability of a flight delay, but there are flights with delays of up to 12 hours that are really messing up your model.
 How can you address this?
 - This is equivalent to making the model more robust to outliers.
 - See Q3.
+- Unlike Q3, you are interested in these outliers.
+So maybe set a bar of ourliers and use a dummy to indicate "crazy" outliers.